e-lie/renardo-website/docs/installation.md

 - Install it with your package manager of choice (`sudo apt install pipx`, `sudo pacman -S python-pipx`, ...)
 - `pipx ensurepath` in a terminal
 - Then you can simply install renardo by launching `pipx install renardo`.
-- Then launch renardo with FoxDot editor with: `renardo`
+- Then launch renardo with: `renardo`
+- In the terminal, in the interface that opens choose the `Initialize Renardo` button.
+- Then choose `Launch FoxDotEditor`.
 - Test installation by typing `b1 >> blip()` then **Ctrl+Return**

 ## 4 - Launch Renardo everyday